joajfreitas/fcp-core/docs/index.rst

-**LOG_IDs** The *can\_ids.h* start with the definition of the LOG IDs.
+**LOG_IDs** The *can\_ids.h* file starts with the definition of the LOG IDs.
 The names that can be used in the C library are constructed by prepending *LOG_* to the all capitalized name of the log that is defined in the JSON specification file.

 **Device Includes** Next follows the includes of all device headers, which means that we only need to include *can_ids.h* to have access to all the *can_ids*.